-Development proposals should enable active travel (non-car modes of travel) through delivery of new walking and cycle routes, and or improvements to existing routes.
+Development proposals should enable active travel through delivery of new attractive walking and cycle routes, and or improvements to the environment of existing routes.

 Where new walking and cycling routes are provided, they must be direct, safe and convenient to use.
 The layout of proposed development should allow for the natural surveillance of routes through overlooking with active development frontages.
 Proposals should not result in the loss of existing walking or cycling routes, nor reduce the capacity or safety of that infrastructure.